220321-NET/trainer-code/01CSharp/dotnet.md

 - Software Development Kit, includes everything you need to write, compile and run .NET programs, such as compiler, run time, and base class libraries

 ## CLR
-Common Language Runtime, includes tools needed to run compiled .NET programs, includes things such as garbage collection, JIT compilation, and exception handling.
+Common Language Runtime, includes tools needed to run compiled .NET programs, includes features such as garbage collection, JIT compilation, and exception handling.

-## Garbage Collection
+### Garbage Collection
-One of CLR's feature, CLR automatically looks through the memory and unallocates objects that are no longer being referenced.
+One of CLR's features, CLR automatically looks through the memory and unallocates objects that are no longer being referenced.
 This in turn frees up the memory to be used by other objects in your program.

 ## Commands
 - `dotnet new console -n <insert-name-here>`